seeruk/foldup/README.md

-# docket
+# Foldup

-Backup Docker volumes to redundant cloud storage buckets.
+Backup folders as archives to redundant cloud storage buckets.